A Look Inside the Doghouse, Brewdog’s New Brewery Hotel

 A spacious lobby with views into the Overworks brewing facility, a bar where breakfast is served and snacks are available for purchase, a game room with a ping-pong table, and a gym.

-Of course, there’s plenty more on-site, including the museum, brewery, and restaurant, which I talk about in the next section.
+Of course, there’s plenty more on-site, just outside the hotel, including the museum, brewery, and restaurant, which I talk about in the next section.

 Regarding some of the other features, Brewdog may have actually meant to implement the free beer on check-in, though we weren’t offered any, and I didn’t see anyone else being served beer on check-in.
 I wasn’t particularly hung up on it as we had more than enough waiting for us in our room.